cfcv/CarRacing/README.md

 # CarRacing
 This project aims to use Deep Reinforcement Learning to solve the CarRacing OpenAI gym environment.
-Click in the image below to chekc out the video.
+Click in the image below to check out the video.

 ### Network architecture
+The actor and critic networks have similar architecture, they only differ in the final layers.
+The actor has two branches: one for the actions means and one for the actions variance as the SAC method uses a stochastic policy and the critic only has a final layer with one neuron to predict the value function.
+As the observation space is an image, a nature CNN was used for feature extraction followed by 3 fully connected layers as shown in the image bellow:

 ### Modifications in the Observation state